-It’s quite simple: Just start SBB Preview and check in by swiping from left to right.
-You must check in via EasyRide before the vehicle sets off.
+It’s quite simple: just start SBB Mobile or SBB Preview and check in (by swiping from left to right).
+You must complete the check-in with EasyRide before the departure of the means of transport.

 You will need a valid SwissPass login with which you have logged in to the app.

 You will need a functioning smartphone with a touchscreen and operating system Apple iOS 10.0 (or above) or Android 5.0 (or above).

 Your smartphone must have a working SIM card that enables the transmission of data.
 We recommend using EasyRide on a smartphone contract with a data flat rate.

 You will need a valid payment method.
 You can choose between monthly invoice, TWINT, Reka, a credit card or a PostFinance Card.

 If the device has been jailbroken or rooted, EasyRide will not work.